Andrew Garrett: Students

 Theoretical and typological issues in consonant harmony (2001; Sharon Inkelas, chair)

-Darya Kavitskaya (Asst.
+Darya Kavitskaya (Assoc.
 Prof. of Slavic Languages and Literatures, UC Berkeley)

 Compensatory lengthening: Phonetics, phonology, and diachrony (2001; Sharon Inkelas, chair)